dpogosov/yolo_kfm/README.md

 1) Put the test images to the folder darkflow/test_stg2.
 Note that the number of the files number should be exact divided by 16.
 Hence, for 12153 test images there are extra (fake) 7 images.
 Do not delete them!
 2) Run darkflow/test2.sh to start prediction
-3) Run darkflow/test_stg2/out/output_converter2.m to convert predictions to CSV file
+3) Run darkflow/test_stg2/out/output_converter2.m to convert predictions to CSV file.
+Note that the converter merges the previous stage last CSV file with the second stage predictions.
+You may run them sequentially, but the first stage result does noo affect the second one.
 4) Done!

 Extras